mediapills/cloud-custodian/docs/source/gcp/examples/kubernetes-node-create.rst

 The example shows how to notify to Cloud Pub/Sub information about {details} ....

-Details about all available kubernetes resources are available at the :ref:`gcp_kubernetes` page.

 To configure Cloud Pub/Sub messaging please take a look at the :ref:`gcp_genericgcpactions` page.

 In the example below, the policy notifies users if the GKE CreateNode action appears in the logs.